We offer our Clients an unrivalled level of service, which helps reduce the amount of time taken to evict tenants.

 Please be aware that the 2 months notice period must have expired before you can proceed to stage 2.

 If either a Section 8 notice or a Section 21 notice has been served on the tenant, or if the notice has expired but your tenant has not left the property or paid the arrears of rent you will be able to issue possession proceedings to evict your tenant.

 We will prepare and issue the court proceedings and notify you of the hearing date.
 The hearing itself is likely to be within 4-8 weeks of the date of the claim being issued.

 We will instruct a solicitor/barrister to attend the court hearing with you and at the hearing the advocate will request that the court award a 14-day possession order together with a county court judgment in respect of the arrears of rent, fixed costs and also that any rent deposit be released to you.

 If you do not wish to attend the court hearing we can prepare a witness statement for an additional £100.
 We will file the witness statement with the court and serve a copy upon your tenant and contact you after the hearing with the outcome.

-* Our fixed fee and all inclusive price of just £800. plus VAT
+* Our fixed fee and all-inclusive price of just £1,000 plus VAT (plus Court Fee)

 Please be aware that the above fee includes our fees and representation at the first hearing.
 Should the hearing be adjourned for any reason further charges may be incurred.